CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs/LAB_01L01_Prepare_for_deployment_of_AVD_ADDS.md

      > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
      > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help

-### Exercise 2: Integrate an AD DS forest with an Microsoft Entra ID tenant
+### Exercise 2: Integrate an Microsoft Entra DS forest with an Microsoft Entra ID tenant

 The main tasks for this exercise are as follows:

-1. Create AD DS users and groups that will be synchronized to Microsoft Entra ID
+1. Create Microsoft Entra DS users and groups that will be synchronized to Microsoft Entra ID
-1. Configure AD DS UPN suffix
+1. Configure Microsoft Entra DS UPN suffix
 1. Create an Microsoft Entra ID user that will be used to configure synchronization with Microsoft Entra ID
 1. Install Azure AD Connect

-#### Task 1: Create AD DS users and groups that will be synchronized to Microsoft Entra ID
+#### Task 1: Create Microsoft Entra DS users and groups that will be synchronized to Microsoft Entra ID

 1. On the lab computer, in the web browser displaying the Azure portal, search for and select **Virtual machines** and, from the **Virtual machines** blade, select **az140-dc-vm11**.
 2. On the **az140-dc-vm11** blade, select **Connect**, then select **More ways to connect(3)** select **Go to Bastion**.